the-teachingRSE-project/competencies/survey.md

 focus on graduate schools.
-Further RSE training offers within the Helmholtz context are provided by the Helmholtz-AI [@HAI] and Helmholtz-Imaging [@HImaging] platforms as well as the Helmholtz Metadata Collaboration plaftorm [@HMC].
+Further RSE training offers within the Helmholtz context are provided by the Helmholtz-AI [@HAI] and Helmholtz-Imaging [@HImaging] platforms as well as the Helmholtz Metadata Collaboration platform [@HMC].

 #### ENCCS